brandon-benge/RAG-Workflow/QUIZ_GENERATION.md

 | Ollama   | `quiz.params`  | Primary      | Offline / fast iteration / zero API cost; configured via `[prepare]` |

 > **Accuracy Note (Ollama):** Local models may occasionally produce mismatches (e.g. the answer letter not conceptually matching the best option, weak explanations, or subtly duplicated stems).
 Validate logically.
 If a question looks off: (1) re‑run with `fresh=true` in params; (2) adjust retrieval filters; or (3) manually correct.
 The validator checks structure, not semantic truth.
 OpenAI path can yield different style but is optional/experimental.
+> **Accuracy Note (Ollama):** Local models may occasionally produce mismatches (e.g. the answer letter not conceptually matching the best option, weak explanations, or subtly duplicated stems).
+Validate logically.
+If a question looks off: (1) re‑run with a larger `avoid_recent_window` in params; (2) adjust retrieval filters; or (3) manually correct.
+The validator checks structure, not semantic truth.
+OpenAI path can yield different style but is optional/experimental.

 ## Offline‑First Philosophy